Published on January 23, 2020

 If you decide that you would like to discontinue your use of Zantac or other ranitidine-based stomach acid medicines, luckily many suppliers in the United States, including major retailers like CVS, Walmart, Rite Aid, and Walgreens, have issued voluntary recalls for the medication and has offered a refund for anyone who wishes to get their money back for some of the medication.
-If you wish to get compensated for the medication but purchased it from somewhere who is not offering a refund, contact the team at 1-800-Injured today to be connected with an attorney who can help you understand your rights as a consumer, and the choices that you have for joining a class-action lawsuit or seeking your own actions against any number of parties if you have suffered injury because of your use of this drug.
+If you wish to get compensated for the medication but purchased it from somewhere who is not offering a refund, contact the team at Balkin & Mausner today to talk with an attorney who can help you understand your rights as a consumer, and the choices that you have for joining a class-action lawsuit or seeking your own actions against any number of parties if you have suffered injury because of your use of this drug.

 Read more below to learn about some of the side effects that Zantac is known to cause, as well as some additional information about the concerns of Zantac causing cancer.
 There is an abundance of information available on the internet that gets into significant detail about lab test results, human tolerance levels for NDMA, and a variety of other specific information about the current concerns.
 We suggest starting with the FDA website and their ongoing series of updates and press announcements regarding their findings.